Search This Blog

 1854 - 1860 Mary Miller, by then a widow, left and sold up her crops of barley, clover, peas and chaff as well as her stock of poultry.
 Ducks were stolen from her that year, as was a sack.
 For the latter offence Charles Frith was sentenced to a month in jail.
 Mary died in Kilburn London in 1865.

 1860-1861 Mr Wells [George?].
 He fell out significantly with a Mr Hall who had bought some of Mary Miller's crops which were still on the farm when he tried to come in as a tenant.
-Plus Mary Miller was still in the house and wasn't giving him a key to even his barns.
+Plus Mary Miller was still in the house and wasn't giving him the keys to even his barns.
 His issues with Hall lead to a suit in court, a counter suit for slander and then more suits.
 George Cannon the bookseller and chemist of Marlow High Street, unfortunate mutual friend of both parties, tried very hard to mediate but was ultimately unsuccessful.
 No wonder Mr Wells didn't stick around for long.
 He must have been sick of the sight of the stressful farm!

 1862- Benjamin Atkinson as owner farmed his "Marlow Bottom Farm" himself for a while but decided to give it up and put it up to let again in 1862.
 He was a doctor and did not reside at the farm at any point.
 It took until 1863 to get a new tenant.
 Benjamin said that he was giving up farming altogether so sold off the stock of that and Town End Farm in 1862.